-Earthquakes alone are sufficient to destroy the prosperity of any country.
-If beneath England the now inert subterranean forces should exert those powers, which most assuredly in former geological ages they have exerted, how completely would the entire condition of the country be changed!
-What would become of the lofty houses, thickly packed cities, great manufactories, the beautiful public and private edifices?
-If the new period of disturbance were first to commence by some great earthquake in the dead of the night, how terrific would be the carnage!
-England would at once be bankrupt; all papers, records, and accounts would from that moment be lost.
-Government being unable to collect the taxes, and failing to maintain its authority, the hand of violence and rapine would remain uncontrolled.
-In every large town famine would go forth, pestilence and death following in its train.
+Eartinguakes alone are sufficient to destroy the prosperity of any country.
+It beneath England the now inert subtransant forces should exert those powers, which most assuredly would the entire could be the phase settered in the subtransant comes of the loty houses, thickly needed cities, great manufactories, the beautiful public and private estimates.
+If the new period of distributions were first to commence by some great earthque in the deat of the night, how terrifie would be the entire counts would from that moment be lost.
+Government being unable to collect the taxes, and failing to maintain its autority, the hand of violence and rapine would remain uncontrolled.
+In every large town families would remain the subtransant be lost.

-Shortly after the shock, a great wave was seen from the distance of three or four miles, approaching in the middle of the bay with a smooth outline; but along the shore it tore up cottages and trees, as it swept onwards with irresistible force.
-At the head of the bay it broke in a fearful line of white breakers, which rushed up to a height of twenty-three vertical feet above the highest spring-tides.
-Their force must have been prodigious; for at the Fort a cannon with its carriage, estimated at four tons in weight, was moved fifteen feet inwards.
-A schooner was left in the midst of the ruins, 200 yards from the beach.
-The first wave was followed by two others, which in their retreat carried away a vast wreck of floating objects.
-In one part of the bay, a ship was pitched high and dry on shore, was carried off, again driven on shore, and again carried off.
-In another part, two large vessels anchored near together were whirled about, and their cables were thrice wound round each other: though anchored at a depth of thirty-six feet, they were for some minutes aground.
+Shority after the shock, a great "wave was seen from the ditance of three or four miles, approaching in the middle of the lay with a smooth outline ; but along the shore it tore up cottages and trees, as it every to avants with it irresistible forces.
+At the head of the lay it broke in a facriful line of white breakers, which random out his force must have been prodigious, for at the Fort amone with its criticage, estimated at four toom is wight, was amone with its criticage, estimated at four toom is wight, was random 200 yards from the heach.
+The first wave was followed by two others, which in their retract carried away a vat wreck of floating objects.
+In one part of the lay, a ship was pitched high and dry on shore, was carried off, gain driver on shore, and again carried off.
+In another part, two large vessels anchored near together were whirled about, and their cables were thrice wound round each other : though anchored at a depth of 36 feet, they were for some minutes aground.
 The great wave must have travelled slowly, for the inhabitants of Talcahuano had time to run up the hills behind the town; and some sailors pulled out seaward, trusting successfully to their boat riding securely over the swell, if they could reach it before it broke.
-One old woman with a little boy, four or five years old, ran into a boat, but there was nobody to row it out; the boat was consequently dashed against an anchor and cut in twain; the old woman was drowned, but the child was picked up some hours afterwards clinging to the wreck.
+One old woman with a little boy, four or five years old, ran into a boat, but there was nobody to row it out: the boat was con-sequently dashed against an anchor and cut in twain; the old woman was drowned, but the child was picked up some hours afterwards clinging to the wreck.
 Pools of salt-water were still standing amidst the ruins of the houses, and children, making boats with old tables and chairs, appeared as happy as their parents were miserable.
-It was, however, exceedingly interesting to observe, how much more active and cheerful all appeared than could have been expected.
-It was remarked with much truth, that from the destruction being universal, no one individual was humbled more than another, or could suspect his friends of coldnessthat most grievous result of the loss of wealth.
+It was, however, exceedingly interest-ing to observe, how much more active and cheerful all appeared than could have been expected.
+It was remarked with much truth, that from the destruction being universal, no one indi-vidual was humbled more than another, or could suspect his friends of coldness-that most grievous result of the loss of wealth.
 Mr. Rouse, and a large party whom he kindly took under his protection, lived for the first week in a garden beneath some apple-trees.
-At first they were as merry as if it had been a picnic; but soon afterwards heavy rain caused much discomfort, for they were absolutely without shelter.
+At first they were as merry as if it had been a picnic; but soon afterwards heavy rain caused much discom-fort, for they were absolutely without shelter.